wikimatze/vimfiles/mappings.md

 # Different Stuff
+- `:changes` ... shows all the changes to a local buffer
 - `:map` ... over view of all mappings of the current session
 - `:messages` ...  history of all events of the current session
 - `:ascii | ga` ... displays the ASCII, Hex and Octal representation of the character under the actual